paulvee/Lars-GPSDO-V4.2/README.md

 PCBway had some questions about the parts they used for a customer that wanted a full assembly.
 I added comments to a document that they used to ask for my input.
 The Q&A documents is called "QA for BOM 10MHz GPSDO V4.2.pdf" I also included the Centroid files for both sides, they have the .pos suffix

+It seems that JLPCB is not happy with the standard Gerber information, so I produced a special ZIP file that was produced with their "production" plug-in for KiCad.
+It should have all the information in it they want.
+Note that I also added the seperate files into the Gerber ZIP file so it can be uploaded in one go.